frc-web-components/react-dashboard/examples/lit-plugin/README.md

 Theming in the FWC dashboard app is done using [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties).

-As an example take the following style rule for the `my-svelte-element` component:
+As an example take the following style rule for the `my-lit-element` component:

 ```css
 color: white;